mattheww/gomill/gomill_docs/sgf.rst

    Sets the ``B`` or ``W`` property.
 If the other property is currently present, it is removed.

+   Gomill doesn't attempt to ensure that moves are legal.

 .. method:: Tree_node.get_setup_stones()

    :rtype: tuple (set of *points*, set of *points*, set of *points*)